Plaza Aragón metro station: History and construction

 Line B of the Mexico City Metro was built by Empresas ICA; Plaza Aragón metro station opened on 30 November 2000, on the first day of the Ciudad Azteca–Buenavista service.
 The station was built at-grade level; the Plaza Aragón–Ciudad Azteca section is 574 m long, while the opposite section towards Olímpica metro station measures 709 m.
-The station is accessible for people with disabilities as there are elevators, tactile pavings and braille signage plates.
+The station is accessible to people with disabilities as there are elevators, tactile pavings and braille signage plates.
 The pedestrian bridges that connect the access to the station are adapted for bicycles as a bicycle lane was built in 2015 on the adjacent median strip.
 The station's pictogram features the silhouette of a stand of pots from a tianguis, an open-air market; the name references the colloquial denomination for the Multiplaza Aragón shopping center, Mexico's busiest shopping mall as of 2018.

 Ridership

-According to the data provided by the authorities since the 2000s, commuters have averaged per year between 19,300 and 21,600 daily entrances in the last decade.
-In 2019, before the impact of the COVID-19 pandemic on public transport, the station had a ridership of 7,198,356 passengers, which was a decrease of 229,729 passengers compared to 2018.
-In the same year, Plaza Aragón metro station was the 90th busiest station of the system's 195 stations, and it was the line's tenth-most used.
+According to the data provided by the authorities since the 2000s, and before the impact of the COVID-19 pandemic on public transport, commuters averaged per year between 19,300 and 20,600 daily entrances between 2013 and 2019; the station ridership was 7,198,356 passengers in 2019, which was a decrease of 229,729 passengers compared to 2018.
+Also in 2019, Plaza Aragón metro station was the 90th busiest station of the system's 195 stations, and it was the line's tenth-most used.